KetchuppOfficial/Hash_Table/README.md

 # Hash table optimization

 The hash table is known for quick search of data.
 Thus, I implemented a test that loads **HT_Search** function to the maximum.
+Test function searches every word in the hash table 1000 times.

 I used **callgrind** to get profiling data and **kcachegrind** to visualize it.
 There are some references to "clock signals" below.
 It means processor clock signals I got information about from the lower line of **kcachegrind** window.
+The performance of the hash table was also measured by the tool **time**.

 ## Version 0